strapi/strapi/CONTRIBUTING.md

 ## Development Workflow

+_For users running on Apple Silicon M1, you may encounter errors thrown by `sharp`.
+You may need to re-install `libvps` or to build `sharp` manually following [this issue comment](https://github.com/lovell/sharp/issues/2460#issuecomment-751491241) in order to start the project._

 To facilitate the contribution, we have drastically reduced the amount of commands necessary to install the entire development environment.

-First of all, you need to check if you're using the [required versions of Node.js and npm](https://strapi.io/documentation/developer-docs/latest/installation/cli.html#step-1-make-sure-requirements-are-met)
+First of all, you need to check if you're using the [required versions of Node.js and npm](https://strapi.io/documentation/developer-docs/latest/installation/cli.html#step-1-make-sure-requirements-are-met).

 Then, please follow the instructions below: